 With DCE Cell Directory Services (CDS), you can store server information in CDS rather than having to store server information on each client.
-At present, this is supported for DB2 Universal Database V5.0 clients and DB2 Connect Enterprise Edition V5.0 on AIX, other supported UNIX operating systems, and OS/2.
+CDS is supported for all DB2 Universal Database clients and DB2 Connect Enterprise Edition on all platforms.

-Note: If you want to use DCE directory services support in DB2 Connect to connect to DB2 for MVS/ESA over SNA connections, then you must apply the DB2 for MVS/ESA PTF UN73393 that supports the use of DB2DRDA as the name of the remote transaction program name (RTPN).
+Note: If you want to use DCE Cell Directory Services support in DB2 Connect to connect to DB2 for MVS/ESA over SNA connections, then you must apply the DB2 for MVS/ESA PTF UN73393 that supports the use of DB2DRDA as the name of the remote transaction program name (RTPN).